Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 \subsection{Biofluid Analytic Methods}

+AI and ML can be used to detect micronutrient levels in individuals.
 A common approach to estimating nutritional status is by making predictions from pre-existing biofluid analysis or demographic data using ML.
 Such methods have been applied to derive micronutrient-specific insights \cite{truijen_predicting_2021, kurstjens_automated_2022, khan_machine_2021, patino-alonso_predictive_2022, pullukhandam2024, luo_practical_2023}.
-A summary of biofluid analytic methods can be found in Table \ref{tab: emerging-ai}.
+A summary of biofluid analytic methods can be found in Table \ref{tab: emerging-ai}, where we observe a common trend of utilizing classical machine learning algorithms (logistic regression, gradient boost, naive bayes, random forest) for predictive modeling.